 You may not love:

-- Strong displays of emotion in the classroom
+- managing strong displays of emotion in the classroom

 Tips for C-style facilitators